 In this blog, I will be writing about the things I’ve used to manage my inflammatory issues and will also talk about ways to live a healthy life.

-I love to paddle-board, bike, jog, and do yoga.
-If I’m every up late enough, you’ll find me at a local spot listening to a band.
+I love to cook, paint, paddle-board, bike, jog, and do yoga.
+If I’m ever up late enough, you’ll find me at a local spot listening to a band.
 I enjoy traveling and learning about other cultures.
 My favorite downtime is hanging out at the beach.
 I never thought I’d be a cat person, but after adopting two wonderful cats I’m 100% a cat lady now.
 LOL.
 I have a very curious mind and I do lot’s of medical and alternative research online.

 My work background:

 I’ve worked in the medical field for just about 10 years now.
 Prior to becoming a Nurse Practitioner, I was a Registered Nurse in the Emergency Room.
 I currently work part time at an Urgent Care and am working on my Doctorate degree.
 My work experience has led me to the realization that I’m not alone with the burden of autoimmune issues.
 I’d go as far as saying that almost half of the patients I see exhibit autoimmune symptoms.

 I truly believe there are alternative ways to manage all illnesses in the body.
 Regardless of what I write, or what others tell you, ALWAYS listen to your own body and gut intuition.
 We all have different bodies and life experiences.
 What works for one person, may not work for another.
 Keep an open mind and be willing to learn new things.
 I hope by sharing my story, I can help you or someone you know feel their best.